01.20.15: AISC TR Higgins lecture: Statics, Strength, Ductility, and the Uniform Force Method

 Larry is a member of both the AISC Specification and Manuals Committees and a member of the SEI Committee on the Design of Steel Building Structures.
 He has authored or co-authored numerous papers, articles, seminars and book chapters on connection design and steel fabrication.

-This event will take place at the Center for Architecture
+This event is sponsored by Cives Steel Company and will take place at the Center for Architecture

 536 LaGuardia Pl, New York, NY 10012

 For SEAoNY members, registration is $25 in advance or $35 at the door.

 For non-members, registration is $40 in advance or $50 at the door.